Skip to main content

 • replayability

-• “The game can be a bit grindy, but in order to get set pieces, you can either farm tokens to craft or kill different bosses in different dungeons to obtain them.
-Every class has different weapons and gameplay styles, which adds diversity and replayability.
+• “The game can be a bit grindy, but in order to get set pieces, you can either farm tokens to craft or kill different bosses in different dungeons to get them.
+Every class has different weapons and some have different gameplay, which adds diversity and replayability.
 There are also a lot of hidden things to discover, so you'll end up doing a dungeon again and finding something new you haven't seen before.”

-• “Low replay value as there isn’t stuff that would keep it fresh.”
+• “Low replay value as there isn’t enough content to keep it fresh.”

 • music